louisds/Machine-Learning/Classical-Supervised-Learning/Linear-Regression/README.md

 R^2_{adj} = 1 - \left( \frac{n-1}{n-p-1} \right) \ \frac{\sum \left(y_i - \hat{y}_i \right)^2}{\sum \left(y_i - \bar{y}_i \right)^2}
 $$

 There are two other (less common) evaluation metrics that are used in practice.
+The `Root Mean Square Error (RMSE)` is the square root of MSE.
+In some cases, it is used instead of the MSE for two reasons.
+Firstly, sometimes the MSE value can be too big to compare easily between models.
+Secondly, by taking the square root we take the units back to the original units.
+The `Mean Absolute Error (MAE)` is similar to MSE.
+However, instead of the sum of square of error in MSE, MAE is taking the sum of the absolute value of error:

+$$
+MAE = \frac{1}{N} \sum_i^N \left| y_i - \hat{y}_i \right|
+$$

+MSE gives a larger penalization to big prediction errors (by squaring them), while MAE treats all errors the same.

 ## Overfitting and Bias-Variance Tradeoff

 Roughly speaking, a model is `overfitting` the data when it has a small training MSE but a large test MSE.
+At this point, the model becomes too complex and starts to fit noise or random fluctuations in the training data rather than the underlying pattern.
+In other words, the model learns the training data too well and becomes too specific to it, losing its generalization power to unseen data.
+Overfitting can be a result of adding to many predictors (high model complexity).

+Two terms related to overfitting are bias and variance.
+The `Bias` tells us how much (on average) the model's predictions are off from the true values.
+A model with **high bias** tends to **underfit** the data, which means that it does not capture the underlying patterns in the data well enough.
+This is often the result of a model being too simple (i.e. too few parameters).
+As a result, the model may miss important features or relationships between variables, leading to inaccurate predictions.
+The bias is calculated as the difference between the estimator's expected value and the true value of the variable being estimated.

+$$
+\text{Bias}(\hat{f}) = \mathbb{E}(\hat{f}) - f
+$$

+`Variance` of a model refers to the amount by which the predicted values of the model vary (on average) for different training data sets.
+In other words, it measures how sensitive the model is to changes in the training data.
+A model with **high variance** tends to **overfit** the data, which means that it captures noise or random fluctuations in the data rather than the underlying pattern.
+It is calculated as follows:

+$$
+\text{Var}(\hat{f}) = \mathbb{E}\left[\left(\hat{f} - \mathbb{E}(\hat{f})\right)^2\right]
+$$